garrandall/popular-music-data/tracks/make-em--say-uhh--master-p-fiend-silkk-the-shocker-mia-x-mystikal.md

 We keep rollin, na-nah-nah-nah-nah
 All aboard, bitch it's like a choir inside
 The group goin hallelujah
-Niggaz goin to war, got to fightin and shootin inside rumors Bitches be sayin he there, we there, BEWARE!!!
+Niggas goin to war, got to fightin and shootin inside rumors Bitches be sayin he there, we there, BEWARE!
 C there, Silkk there Fiend there, Mamma there, P there Ain't no salary cap, on top of my dollars
 I roll with nothin, but them No Limit riders
 I gets down nigga, I hold my tank up high
 Watch how many bitches get wild, na-nah na-nah